- Home

 Results:

-• Among studies initially deemed healthy by a radiologist, 94.1% were truly healthy (negative predictive value; NPV) without AI support.
-With AI assistance, false negative diagnoses significantly decreased, raising the NPV from 94.1% to 98.2%.
-Similarly, abnormal studies' positive predictive value (PPV) rose from 99.3% to 100%.
+Among studies initially deemed healthy by a radiologist, 94.1% were truly healthy (negative predictive value; NPV) without AI support.
+With AI assistance, false-negative diagnoses decreased significantly, raising the NPV from 94.1% to 98.2%.
+Similarly, the positive predictive value (PPV) of abnormal studies rose from 99.3% to 100%.
 Near-perfect positive and negative predictive values were achievable with AI assistance.
 In addition, the study revealed a two-thirds reduction in false positive detections when AI-augmented radiological readings

 Technology Insights

-Based on technology, the deep learning segment held the largest revenue share of 57.67% in 2024, owing to its ability to analyze complex medical images and provide accurate diagnostics.
+The deep learning segment dominated the AI in medical imaging market, accounting for the largest revenue share of 57.4% in 2025, owing to its ability to analyze complex medical images and provide accurate diagnostics.
 Deep learning algorithms, particularly convolutional neural networks (CNNs), have demonstrated enhanced performance in image recognition tasks, leading to their widespread adoption in medical imaging applications.
 For instance, in March 2025, NVIDIA and GE HealthCare collaborated to advance autonomous diagnostic imaging through Physical AI.
 This partnership focuses on developing autonomous X-ray and ultrasound technologies, utilizing the NVIDIA Isaac for Healthcare platform to simulate medical environments.

 “We look forward to taking advantage of physical AI for autonomous imaging systems with NVIDIA technology to improve patient access and address the challenges of growing workloads and staffing shortages in healthcare.”